Join us as we celebrate Pride Month. Embrace diversity. Foster inclusion. Spread love through acceptance.

 The Board is responsible for setting the vision and strategy for the Company to deliver value to its shareholders by putting in place an effective business model.
 The Board members are collectively responsible for defining corporate governance arrangements to achieve this purpose, under clear leadership by the Chair.

 The Board currently consists of four executive and three non-executive directors.
-There is a clear division of responsibilities between the Chairman, Bruce Weatherill and Chief Executive Officer, Alex Cheatle and their roles have been set out in writing and agreed by the Board.
+There is a clear division of responsibilities between the Chairman, Jules Pancholi and Chief Executive Officer, Alex Cheatle and their roles have been set out in writing and agreed by the Board.

 The Chair is responsible for leading the Board effectively and overseeing the adoption, delivery and communication of the company’s corporate governance model.
 The Chair makes sure that the Board’s agenda concentrates on the key issues, both operational and financial, with regular reviews of the Company’s strategy and its overall implementation.
-Bruce Weatherill was appointed Chair in October 2017, bringing over 40 years’ experience in the global financial services industry with relevant leadership, financial control and commercial expertise as well as proven history at Board level.
-He is a member of the Audit & Risk Committee and chairs the Nomination Committee.
+Jules Pancholi was appointed Chair in 2023 and also chairs the Nomination Committee and Environment, Social and Governance Working Group.

 The Chief Executive Officer is responsible for the management of the Company’s business and for implementing the Company’s strategy.
 Alex Cheatle co-founded the business in 1998.
 He is also a member of the Nomination Committee.